 Historically, the Average Daily Population (ADP) has fluctuated over the last nine years with mid-ranges of ADP’s in the 60’s during 2008-2009; high-ranges in the 70’s to 80’s during 2010-2015; a return to the mid-range at 60 in 2016; with the lowest range occurring at 42 in 2017; and currently in the first quarter of 2018 tracking at an ADP of 50.
-The number of inmates are tracked on a daily basis and when the operational capacity is exceeded inmates are boarded out in surrounding facilities.
-During years of high Average Daily Population larger numbers of inmates are typically boarded out.
 Starting in 2016, the ADP has dropped, and so has the lows and highs of daily inmates.
-Therefore the number of boarded out inmates have also decreased.
 The largest daily peaks occurred between 2009 through 2015 with inmate populations in the 80-100 range.
-In 2017 and 2018 the daily inmate peaks are tracking in the 50’s It costs Greene County approximately $75 per day, per inmate, to board out prisoners, costing the county over the last several years of operation an annual cost of between $500,000 to $1,100,000.
+In 2017 and 2018 the daily inmate peaks are tracking in the 50’s.
+It costs Greene County approximately $75 per day, per inmate, to board out prisoners, costing the county over the last several years of operation an annual cost of between $500,000 to $1,100,000.

 Greene County is now in the position of having to expand the jail capacity through construction of a new facility.
 A site has been chosen on State Route 9W in Coxsackie, NY adjacent to the Greene and Coxsackie State Correctional Facilities.
 The State of New York donated 50 acres of land to Greene County with approximately 32 acres to be utilized for the construction of the Jail.
-The project is currently defined as the construction of a 98 bed Jail, consisting of 80 full beds with 56 for males and 24 for females, and an additional 18 transitional beds designed to house multiple classifications of inmates, including: new intakes, pre-medical clearance, protective custody, discipline and special management.
+The project is currently defined as the construction of a 96 bed Jail, consisting of 70 full beds for both male and female general population inmates, 58 for males and 12 for females.
+There are 2 PODS for males housing a total of 72 beds, with 58 general and 14 transitional.
+There is 1 POD for females housing a total of 24 beds, with 12 general and 12 transitional.
+Transitional beds are designed to house multiple classifications of inmates, including: new intakes, pre-medical clearance, protective custody, discipline and special management.
 At this time it is estimated that the Jail will account for 83,529 square feet including administrative and operational spaces for the County Sheriff’s Office and a multiple bay vehicle and storage garage.

 The Greene County Legislature has selected SMRT Architects and Engineers, P.C., with offices in Latham, NY as the Architectural and Engineering firm for the project.
 The Pike Company, with offices in Rochester, NY has been selected by Greene County to perform construction management and inspection services.
 The County has also selected as part of its professional consulting team, Delaware Engineering, D.P.C with offices in Albany NY, to perform civil engineering, permitting and other related services.